linuxfandudeguy/laki/README.md

 > **NOTE**: Bing is used in this example because Google was suspicious about my activity and it reflects the **first ever version of the browser** (v0.01)

-laki is still kind of bad so still please don't be mean
+Laki is still kind of bad so still please don't be mean